FVLCN Logo FVLCN.dev Docs

 remove_exclude_patterns = ["MD5", "dummy"]

-Remove exclude patterns / keywords / assignment patterns.
-These remove by exact string match:
+Remove keywords and assignment patterns by exact string match:

 remove_secret_keywords = ["key"]